KlyntarNetwork/NetRunner/README.md

 <br/><br/>

-# 8. Launch testnet with a single shard and 21 validators (almost prod)
+# 8. Launch testnet with 21 validators

 Your `netrunner_configs.json` should look like this: